 Do not assume that your audience will automatically appreciate your business case on its own merits simply from reading the finished document or listening to a presentation of results.
-A case is not successful until it is communicated successfully, and a complete business case has a lot to communicate.
+A business case is successful only when it communicates successfully, and a complete business case has a lot to say.

-In order to properly evaluate a case, your audience must understand several important elements fully.
-They must understand:
+To properly evaluate a case, your audience must understand several essential elements fully.
+They must know:

-- Which assumptions are most important.
-This means understand which assumptions play the major role in controlling results.
+Which assumptions are most important.
+They must know, in other words, which assumptions play a significant role in controlling results.

-- Your cost model.
-This provides the rules for deciding which costs are relevant for the case.
+The cost model provides the rules for deciding which costs are relevant for the case.